312 pp., 6.125 x 9.25, 14 halftones, 6 figs., 1 table, appends., notes, bibl., index

 About the Author

-Lane Windham is a fellow with Georgetown University's Kalmanovitz Initiative for Labor and the Working Poor.
+Lane Windham is Associate Director of Georgetown University's Kalmanovitz Initiative for Labor and the Working Poor and co-director of WILL Empower (Women Innovating Labor Leadership).

 For more information about Lane Windham, visit the Author Page.